semgrep/semgrep-docs/docs/getting-started.md

     Substitute the optional placeholder <code><span className="placeholder">PATH/TO/SRC</span></code> with the path to your source code.

 :::note
-By default, when Semgrep Registry is used, Semgrep collects [usage metrics](./metrics.md).
+- By default, when Semgrep Registry is used, Semgrep collects [usage metrics](./metrics.md).
+- If you install Semgrep through Homebrew, ensure you added Homebrew to your PATH.
+See [My Mac .apps don’t find Homebrew utilities!](https://docs.brew.sh/FAQ#my-mac-apps-dont-find-homebrew-utilities) in Homebrew documentation.
 :::

 ### Next steps